robmcmullen/omnivore/design_docs/libdebugger.rst

 As instructions are processed by the UI for display, the deltas are used to modify this structure.
-Using the example above, the UI uses the ``ui_line_lookup`` array to determine which history entry starts the definition for the text display.
-For the example above, it contains these values:
+Using the example above, the UI uses the ``instruction_lookup`` array to determine which history entry starts the definition for the text display.
+For the example above, it contains these
+values:

    0, 2, 8, 11, 15, 18, 26, 33, 38, 46, 50, 55, 59, 61, 64